 while visions of change orders danced in their heads.

-And Clyde in his robe, and Zack in his cap,
+And Rick in his vest, and Zack in his shirt

 When out on the lawn there arose such a clatter,

 Newell sprang from his bed to see what was the matter.

 Away to the window Mike flew like a flash,